tjanas94/vibefeeder/.ai/api-plan.md

 **Error Responses:**

-- 400 Bad Request
-  - Renders: `SummaryErrorViewModel` with `ErrorMessage = "You must add at least one RSS feed before generating a summary"`
 - 404 Not Found
   - Renders: `SummaryErrorViewModel` with `ErrorMessage = "No articles found from the last 24 hours"`
 - 500 Internal Server Error